wp-plugins/yabp/readme.txt

 8. Customize your product's style and settings

 == Frequently Asked Questions ==

+= Is this plugin available in Dutch? =

+Yes, a Dutch version is available if the WordPress language has been set to Dutch (nl_NL).

 = What API key type should I enter on the Options page? =